Evolutionary Multitask Optimization: Fundamental Research Questions, Practices, and Directions for the Future: Evolutionary Multitask Optimization: Concepts and Relationship to other Areas in Meta-heuristic Research

-Based on the above description, the reasons for the marriage between Evolutionary Computation and Evolutionary Multitasking become clear and evident: populations serve as the knowledge base of the search algorithm, whereas the application of customized crossover operators (unified search space) or the exchange of individuals (multipopulation approaches) allow for the transfer of knowledge between problems.
-Therefore, many research areas in Evolutionary Computation and Swarm Intelligence can be largely influential for the Evolutionary Multitasking paradigm.
-Key concepts such as co-evolution, multi-population strategies, archiving criteria, estimation of distribution algorithms, parallel evolutionary algorithms and cellular genetic algorithms have been already considered by the community when proposing new multitasking solvers.
-From a general standpoint, any research avenue in Evolutionary Computation that permits to split search resources can be thought to be capable of accommodating different tasks over the search process.
-Consequently, it can be extrapolated for multitasking setups by solely considering the existence of multiple problems in their inner working.
-Thus, mechanisms such as sub-populations, sub-archives, heuristics running in parallel or different neighborhood topologies (including cellular automata) are being actively investigated in the context of Evolutionary Multitasking.
+Figure \ref{fig:frictions} illustrates the strategies followed by multitasking-oriented algorithm described above.
+Based on these descriptions, the reasons for the marriage between Evolutionary Computation and Multitasking Optimization become clear and evident: {populations serve as the knowledge base of the search algorithm, whereas the application of customized crossover operators (unified search space) or the exchange of individuals (multipopulation approaches) allow for the transfer of knowledge between optimization tasks}.
+Therefore, many research areas in Evolutionary Computation and Swarm Intelligence can be largely influential for the Evolutionary Multitasking paradigm. {Key concepts such as co-evolution \cite{potter1994cooperative}, multi-population strategies \cite{ma2019multi}, archiving criteria \cite{laumanns2002archiving}, estimation of distribution algorithms \cite{hauschild2011introduction}, {surrogate models \cite{forrester2009recent}}, parallel evolutionary algorithms \cite{cantu2001migration} and cellular genetic algorithms \cite{alba2009cellular} have been already considered by the community when proposing new multitasking solvers.} From a general standpoint, any research avenue in Evolutionary Computation that permits to split search resources can be thought to be capable of accommodating different tasks over the search process.
+Consequently, it can be extrapolated for multitasking setups by solely considering the existence of multiple problems in their inner working. {Thus, mechanisms such as sub-populations \cite{song2019multitasking}, sub-archives \cite{chen2019adaptive}, heuristics running in parallel or different neighborhood topologies (including cellular automata \cite{osaba2021mfcga}) are being actively investigated in the context of Evolutionary Multitasking}.